 The consequence of ignoring a ticket for a class 2 misdemeanor traffic offense is serious.
-There will be an issuance bench warrant for the defendant’s arrest.
-And the DMV will impose a driver’s license revocation until the case is resolved and fine is paid off.4
+There will be an issuance bench warrant for your arrest.
+And the DMV will impose a driver’s license revocation until the case is resolved and the fine is paid off.4

 6. Can I request a jury trial?

 Yes.
 Everyone facing class 2 traffic misdemeanor charges in Colorado may have a jury trial of six jurors.
-The defendant can ask for a smaller jury (of no less than three jurors).
-Or the defendant can ask for a bench trial (where the judge decides the verdict).5
+You can ask for a smaller jury (of no less than three jurors).
+Or you can ask for a bench trial (where the judge decides the verdict).5

 7. What is the criminal statute of limitations for class 2 misdemeanor traffic offenses?

-Colorado prosecutors have 1 year after a class 2 misdemeanor traffic offense allegedly occurs to press charges.
+Colorado prosecutors have one year after a class 2 misdemeanor traffic offense allegedly occurs to press charges.
 Learn more about criminal statutes of limitations in Colorado.6

 8. Can I keep my firearm?